pacemaker82/PredBat-Table-Card/README.md

 ## Custom Setup example

-Below shows how you can use any column in any order, just put them in the `columns` list how you want them.
+Below example shows how you can use any column in any order, just put them in the `columns` list how you want them.
 This example is also showing the `state` and `soc` columns in the style of the original Predbat card.

 ```
 type: custom:predbat-table-card